Italian Island Struggles As Migrant Surge Doubles Population

-Lampedusa, Italy: The tiny Italian island of Lampedstruggled Thursday to cope with a surge in migrant boats from North Africa after numbers peaked at 7,000 people -- equivalent to the entire local population.
+tiny Italian island of Lampedstruggled on Thursday to cope with a surge in migrant boats from North Africa after numbers peaked at 7,000 people - equivalent to the entire local population.

 The local reception centre, built to house fewer than 400 people, was overwhelmed with men, women and children forced to sleep outside on makeshift plastic cots, many wrapped in metallic emergency blankets.

-Putin, Kim gifted each other 'rifles': Kremlin France probes Notre-Dame stained glass sale for theft

-Some young men later left the overcrowded centre and went into Lampedusa's historic town centre -- where an AFP photographer found some of them buying ice-cream in a gelateria.
+Some young men later left the overcrowded centre and went into Lampedusa's historic town centre - where an AFP photographer found some of them queueing for ice-cream.

 Several said they were hungry.
 Few had any money, and some restaurants turned them away.
 But other establishments offered food for free, or residents and tourists paid for them.

-Located just 90 miles (around 145 kilometres) off the coast of Tunisia, Lampedis one of the first points of call for migrants crossing the Mediterranean.
+Located just around 145 kilometres off the coast of Tunisia, Lampedis one of the first points of call for migrants crossing the Mediterranean.

 Days of fine weather has seen a surge in arrivals in recent days, with more than 5,000 people arriving in Italy on Tuesday alone, according to interior ministry figures.

-Most are picked up at sea from rickety boats by the coastguard, which brings them to Lampedport.
+Most are picked up at sea from rickety boats by the coastguard, which brings them to LampedPort.
+Almost 400 arrived on Thursday in nine boats from Tunisia, media reports said.

-But many do not make it that far.
+But many do not survive the journey by sea.
 More than 2,000 people have died this year crossing between North Africa and Italy and Malta, according to the UN migration agency.

 The latest victim was a five-month-old baby, who reportedly fell into the water early Wednesday as part of a group being brought to shore.